woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/activity-panels.md

 ![Product Stock Settings](images/activity-panels-stock-settings.png)

-If you don't see the Stock Panel and expect to, double check your settings at WooCommerce > Settings > Products > Inventory.
+If you don't see the Stock Panel and expect to, double-check your settings at WooCommerce > Settings > Products > Inventory.
 Ensure that "enable stock management" is checked.

 ## Reviews Panel